browniefed/react-native-animation-book/api/DECAY.md

     })
 ```

-The main part to look at is.
-Now one thing here is DO NOT access `_value` like we are doing here.
-This is synchronous and we should be attaching an event listener but for the sake of example this will work.
+Note: It would be much better to NOT access the Animated.Value's `_value` directly as in the example.
+This is synchronous access and can lead to performance issues.
+A much better approach would be to attach an event listener.
+However, for the sake of this example, this will work.

+The main part to look at is this function:
 ```
       onPanResponderRelease: (e, {vx, vy}) => {
 ```